 In the month and year of August 1965 my close encounters began.
 My Father, Mother, Tina, Robert and myself began an epic journey with Mexico City being the final destination.
 My father always wanted to see two things in Mexico, one an authentic bullfight and the floating gardens of Mexico City (more for Mom’s sake).
-Considering the road trip would start in New York state, it was quite an undertaking.
+Considering the road trip would start in New York state, it was quite an undertaking for those times.
 Such a lengthy trip is sure to be fraught with many mishaps and this one did not disappoint.
-One of the stops that our family wanted to make was in Acapulco City, Mexico for the world famous cliff divers.
+One of the stops that our family wanted to make was in Acapulco City, Mexico to view the world famous cliff divers in action.
 They routinely dive greater than 100 feet off the cliffs of Acapulco.
 It is amazing to watch.
-The beaches are also amazing but they are known for their treacherous currents and undertows.
+The beaches in Acapulco are also amazing.
+They are however are known for their treacherous currents and undertows.
 That is why I was in water no more than waste deep.
 Which for someone less than four years of age is not much water at all.
 But the currents caught me anyway and towed me out.
 Down I went under the water.
 I remember being very calm, I did not struggle at all.
 I could see the light shimmering through the water, or was it?
 The next thing I remember was my father working on me.
 He was blowing air into my little lungs and pushing on my chest.
 I heard my Mother sobbing in the background.
 Then I recall the most violent coughing and retching.
-These are terms I did not, of course, understand them at the time.
+These are terms I did not, of course, understand at the time.
 All I knew was that my chest hurt some.
 I also knew that it was painful to breath.
-I heard my Father say I was OK, then my Mother smothered me with hugs and kisses, the only time I remember her acting this way.
+I heard my Father say I was OK, then I felt my Mother smothering me with hugs and kisses.
+Which incidentally was the only time I remember her acting this way.
 I, of course, wanted nothing to do with water for some time after that.
-I did not learn how to swim until My Mother and stepfather moved to Florida.
+It was not until many years later that I learned how to swim.
+Not until in fact when my Mother and stepfather moved to Florida.

 Remember in Chapter One that I mentioned CPR?
-Some cultures and religions believe that their are a finite number of souls in the Universe and that they are recycled.
+Well this is when it came in handy… Some cultures and religions believe that their are a finite number of souls in the Universe and that they are recycled.
 Well, I don’t know about that.
-But if you believe that way you say that my father sacrificed his life so that I could live.
-If he had not been sickly and learned CPR, he would not have known how to revive me and I would not be writing this book now.
+But if you believe that way, you may say that my father sacrificed his life so that I could live.
+If he had not been sickly and had subsequently learned CPR, he would not have known how to revive me and I would not be writing this book now.
 So did I technically die?
 I stopped breathing, I had officially drowned and there was water in my lungs.
 I also was very relaxed and I saw light, so you tell me.
 This is the closest I came to actual death, though I have had many close calls of which I will catalog here.
 Our Mexico trip was good for more shot at me.
 As fate would have it, our refrigerator died in our travel trailer.
 We knew not to drink the water, so we had brought plenty of water from the US.
 But everything was warm so we bought bags of ice.
-Somehow the ice got mixed in with our water supply.
+Somehow the ice got mixed in with our fresh water supply.
 The only person not to get sick was my father because he had taken some medicine or had gotten shots.
-I don’t know which is was he just remained healthy.
-I also seem to remember that Robert did not get sick either.
+I don’t know which, all I know was he just remained healthy.
+I also distinctly seem to remember that Robert did not get sick either, so he must have also been the beneficiary of the same treatment.
 I, being the youngest got the sickest.
 If you know anything about pediatric medicine, children don’t have very big reserves of anything.
-I became greatly dehydrated so much so that I could barely move.
-My parents found a local doctor and he insisted that I be taken to the hospital where I received fluids administered through my bloodstream.
-I again had not idea what this meant at the time.
+Due to the incessant vomiting and diarrhea I became severely dehydrated, so much so that I could barely move.
+My parents soon realized the severity of my condition and found a local doctor who immediately insisted that I be taken to the hospital where I received fluids administered through my bloodstream.
+I again had no idea what this meant at the time.
 All I know is that I almost died, because that is what the doctors in the hospital told my parents.
 If they had waited just one more day to seek medical care for me, it would have been too late.
 I quickly recovered and we resumed our trip with the refrigerator fixed as well.
 Close Call Number One.

 If you look at the diagram above, the wire of the fence just went through where that little gap is in blood vessels.
 A little bit to the right or left and I could have bled out.
 I also could have died from a serious infection.
 Guess how old I was?
 I was in 2nd grade, so I was 7 years old.
 It is a wonder I made it to 8.
 Close Call Number Two.
 By the way, I won’t keep on doing that.
 Now it is getting boring.
 As a result, I wasn’t able to talk to the little girls in our backyard for quite some time.